 TeamStaff accounts for its revenues in accordance with EITF 99-19, Reporting Revenues Gross as a Principal Versus Net as an Agent.
-TeamStaff's professional employer organization division revenues historically had been derived from its PEO division gross billings, which were based on: (i) the payroll cost of its worksite employees; and (ii) associated payroll taxes, benefit costs, workers' compensation charges and administrative fees.
+TeamStaff's professional employer organization division revenues historically had been derived from its PEO division gross billings, which were based on: (i) the payroll cost of its worksite employees and (ii) associated payroll taxes, benefit costs, workers' compensation charges and administrative fees.
 The gross billings are invoiced to clients concurrently with each periodic payroll of its worksite employees.
 Historically, TeamStaff has included both components of its PEO gross billings in revenues (gross method) due primarily to the assumption of significant contractual rights and obligations and other liabilities TeamStaff assumes as an employer, regardless of whether it actually collects its gross billings.
-After discussions with Securities and Exchange Commission staff, and with the concurrence of its auditors, TeamStaff has determined to change its presentation of PEO revenues from the gross method to an approach that presents its revenues net of worksite employee payroll costs (net method) primarily because TeamStaff is not generally responsible for the output and quality of work performed by the worksite employees.
-This change in accounting method reduced both the revenue and direct costs for the quarter December 31, 2002 and 2001 by 116,293,000 and \$121,308,000 respectively, but had no effect on gross profit, operating income or net income (loss).
+After discussions with Securities and Exchange Commission staff, and with the concurrence of its auditors, TeamStaff has determined to change its $% \left(1\right) =\left(1\right) \left(1\right)$ presentation, effective as of September 30, 2002, of PEO revenues from the gross method to an approach that presents its revenues net of worksite employee payroll costs (net method) primarily because TeamStaff is not generally responsible for the output and quality of work performed by the worksite employees.
+This change in accounting method reduced both the revenue and direct costs for the quarter and nine months ended June 30, 2003 by \$99,183,000 and \$304,665,000, respectively, but had no effect on gross profit, operating income or net income (loss).
+For the quarter and nine months ended June 30, 2002, this method reduced both revenue and direct costs by \$128,056,000 and \$366,123,000, respectively, but had no effect on gross profit, operating income or net income (loss).
 Consistent with this change in revenue recognition policy, TeamStaff's PEO division direct costs do not include the payroll costs of its worksite employees.
 TeamStaff's PEO division direct costs associated with its revenue generating activities are comprised of all other costs related to its worksite employees, such as the employer portion of payroll-related taxes, employee benefit plan premiums and contributions and workers' compensation insurance premiums.
-TeamStaff is in the process of amending prior year reporting for this change in accounting method.
+TeamStaff is in the process of amending prior year reports to reflect this change in accounting methodology.

 TeamStaff negotiates the pricing for its various services on a client-by-client basis based on factors such as market conditions, client needs and services requested, the client's workers' compensation experience, the type of client business and the required resources to service the account, among other factors.
-Because the pricing is negotiated separately with each client and vary according to circumstances, TeamStaff's revenue, and therefore its gross margin, will fluctuate based on its client mix.
+Because the pricing is negotiated separately with each client and may vary according to circumstances, TeamStaff's revenue, and therefore its gross margin, will fluctuate based on its client mix.

 The temporary staffing revenue is recognized as service is rendered.
 TeamStaff bills its clients based on an hourly rate.
-The hourly rate is intended to cover

-TeamStaff's direct labor costs of the temporary employees, plus an estimate to cover overhead expenses and a profit margin.
+The hourly rate is intended to cover TeamStaff's direct labor costs of the temporary employees, plus an estimate to cover overhead expenses and a profit margin.
 Additionally included in revenue related to temporary staffing are commissions from permanent placements.
 Commissions from permanent placements result from the successful placement of a temporary employee to a customer's workforce as a permanent employee.